 - Location plays a crucial role in coverage requirements; coastal or high-risk areas may require additional policies, such as flood insurance or specialized hurricane deductibles.

-- Key damages covered by hurricane insurance include wind damage, flooding, and structural repairs; however, exclusions like pre-existing damage or wear and tear must be reviewed carefully.
+- Key damages covered by hurricane insurance include wind damage, flooding, and structural repairs; however, standard policies often do not cover flood damage, necessitating separate flood insurance to protect personal belongings and properties from flood-related incidents.

 - Deductibles for hurricane claims are often percentage-based, potentially leading to higher out-of-pocket costs compared to standard deductibles.